Die Bajadere (operetta)

 Die Bajadere is an operetta in 3 acts composed by Hungarian composer Emmerich Kálmán.
 The libretto was written by Julius Brammer and Alfred Grünwald.
 The work premiered in Vienna at the Carltheater on 23 December 1921.
-With the English-language title of The Yankee Princess, the work received its first New York City performances in October 1922.
+With the English-language title of The Yankee Princess, the work received its first New York City performances in October 1922; using a significantly different English language libretto by William LeBaron.

 Roles

 Synopsis

-The operettas is set in 1921.
+The operetta is set in 1921.